yezyilomo/django-restql/docs/querying_data.md

         fields = ['name', 'code', 'books']
 ```

-You can query fields by using `parsed_query` kwarg as
+You can query fields by using `parsed_query` kwarg as follows

 ```py
 import QueryParser from django_restql.parser